 If during the school year a student has a change of address or telephone number, it is to be reported to the office as soon as possible, so that records may be changed.
-In the event that a student moves from the school district to another district, he/she must notify the office immediately in order that transcripts may be forwarded to that district.
+In the event that a student moves from the school district to another district, he/she must notify the office immediately to obtain a Withdrawal Form for parent signature in order that transcripts may be forwarded to the new district.